About

 These are lived experiences, and my content is not, and never will be generated by AI, or another contributor.

-Every image on this blog, with the exception of select images taken of me, came from my own camera.
+Every image on this blog, with the exception of select images taken of me and for very specific projects, came from my own camera.

-In my experience, I’ve generally found that there are three types of travel writers.
-First, you have the big guys, with no personal experiences.
+That said, I’ve generally found that there are three types of travel writers.
+First, you have the big guys with no personal experiences.
 These are your TripAdvisors and big news outlets that like to write about travel.
-Second, you have the person or couple with a mix of personal experiences and some recommendations that they didn’t have time for on their trip, so they usually link out to someone else.
-Finally, there are a few individuals, like myself, who write only about personal experiences and never resort to stock photography.
+Then, you have the person or couple with a mix of personal experiences and some recommendations that they didn’t have time for on their trip, so they usually link out to someone else—sometimes me!
+And finally, there are a few individuals, like myself, who write only about personal experiences and never resort to stock photography.

-However, these days we’re entering into a whole new realm of AI-generated content, giving readers the least-authentic recommendations out there.
+However, these days we’ve entered into a whole new realm of AI-generated content, giving readers the least-authentic recommendations out there.
 I unfortunately think it’s a shame to see some individuals, including some who are my friends, turn to AI to write their articles.